python-trio/flake8-async/docs/usage.rst

 Configuration
 *************

-`You can configure flake8 with command-line options <https://flake8.pycqa.org/en/latest/user/configuration.html>`_, but we prefer using a config file.
-The file needs to start with a section marker ``[flake8]`` and the following options are then parsed using flake8's config parser, and can be used just like any other flake8 options.
+`You can configure flake8 with command-line options <https://flake8.pycqa.org/en/latest/user/invocation.html>`_, but we prefer using a config file.
+See general documentation for `configuring flake8  <https://flake8.pycqa.org/en/latest/user/configuration.html>`_ which also handles options registered by plugins such as ``flake8-async``.

+If you want to use a ``pyproject.toml`` file for configuring flake8 we recommend `pyproject-flake8 <https://github.com/csachs/pyproject-flake8>` or similar.

-Note that it's not currently possible to use a configuration file when running ``flake8-async`` standalone.
+Note that when running ``flake8-async`` as a standalone it's not currently possible to use a configuration file.
+Consider using some wrapper that lets you specify command-line flags in a file.
+For example, :ref:`install-run-pre-commit`, `tox <https://tox.wiki>`, `hatch scripts <https://hatch.pypa.io/1.9/environment/#scripts>`, MakeFiles, etc.

 Selecting rules
 ===============